 The Print Folio continues to circulate with prints produced digitally, and the use of digital processing has stimulated much debate on the degree of manipulation that should be permitted!

 In 2007, the Digital Folio was established online as a private Group on the photo-sharing site ‘Flickr’.
 This has proved very successful and currently has around 40 members split into 2 sections.

-Membership is limited to 62 members.
-In new applicants for membership the society looks not just for photographic ability, but a proven interest and knowledge of natural history subjects.
-Usually samples of potential members work is submitted for review prior to acceptance.
+The overall membership of the NPP is currently limited to 62 members.
+Applicants for membership are expected to have a good level of photographic ability and, also, a proven interest and knowledge of natural history subjects.
+Examples of a potential member’s work are usually required for review prior to acceptance.